 Atomic creates custom software for our clients.
-Our work ranges from greenfield web application development to creating backend data-centric applications.
+Our work ranges from greenfield web application development for clients in the insurance industry to creating backend data-centric applications for enterprise clients.
 In most projects, we work with multiple technologies and we integrate with other systems.
 We’re not experts in every technology, but we’re experts at becoming experts with any technology we work with.

 Every software project has risks.
 Some of the risks include: